Pippi Goes on Board (film)

-Pippi Goes on Board (original German title: Pippi geht von Bord, Swedish title: Här kommer Pippi Långstrump) is a 1969 Swedish/West German movie, based on the eponymous children's books by Astrid Lindgren with the cast of the 1969 TV series Pippi Longstocking.
+Pippi Goes on Board (original German title: Pippi geht von Bord, Swedish title: Här kommer Pippi Långstrump) is a 1969 Swedish/West German film, based on the eponymous children's books by Astrid Lindgren with the cast of the 1969 TV series Pippi Longstocking.
 The film consisted of re-edited footage from the TV series.
 It was produced by Beta Film, one of the German co-producers of the TV series after the success of their first compilation movie Pippi Longstocking, using scenes and episodes not used in the first film.
 Despite its title, the film has little-to-nothing to do with the book of the same name in terms of story.
 The movie was eventually released in Sweden in 1973, where it has been poorly received, due to its disjointed continuity compared to the TV series.
 It was released in the US in 1975.

-Plot

-The further adventures of super-strong girl Pippi Longstocking and her friends, Tommy and Annika, in this sequel compilation film of the classic Swedish TV series.